Random Discretization of the Finite Fourier Transform and Related Kernel Random Matrices: Degrees of Freedom and Capacity

 \subsection{Decay of the spectra}

-It is well known that all the eigenvalues of $\mathcal{Q}_m$ are smaller than $1.$ Roughly speaking, they are very close to $1$ for $j\leq m-c\log m$ and very close to $0$ for $j> m+c \log m,$ for some constant $c.$ The region in between is called the plunge region.
-The most complete answer of this behaviour, is an asymptotic formula for $m$ tending to $\infty,$ which has been given by Landau and Widom (see \cite{HL}).
-More precisely, for $0<\alpha < 1,$ let then we have
+It is well known that all the eigenvalues of $\mathcal{Q}_m$ are smaller than $1.$ Roughly speaking, they are very close to $1$ for $j\leq m-c\log m$ and very close to $0$ for $j> m+c \log m,$ for some constant $c.$ The in-between region is called the plunge region.
+The asymptotic behaviour of the spectrum for $m$ tending to $\infty,$ is well-known.
+An asymptotic formula for its distribution has been given by Landau and Widom (see \cite{HL}).
+More precisely, for $\alpha>0,$ let Then, we have

-For the random Sinc kernel matrix $H,$ let $N_H(\alpha)$ be as defined by \eqref{counteigen1}.
-Also, we will frequently use the following constant